tanis2000/Curse-of-Strahd-Reloaded/Atto I - Nelle Nebbie/Arco C - Nella Valle.md

 ![[Vallaki_Martikovs.png]]

-<span class="credit">"The Martikovs of the Locanda dell’Acqua Azzurra" by Caleb Cleveland.
+<span class="credit">"The Martikovs of the Locanda dell’Acqua Blu" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>

 > [!profile]+ **Profilo: Urwin Martikov**
 >